alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Log_And_Monitor/Monitor_Module.md

   class: 'DefaultOpenAILLM'
 ```

-Special note: In the main configuration file of agentUniverse, the monitor module's master switch has the **highest
-priority**.
-If the `activate` configuration is set to false, the model granularity configuration will not take effect.
+**Special note:** In the main configuration file (config.toml) of agentUniverse, the master switch for the monitor module has the highest priority.
+If the activate configuration is set to false, any model granularity configurations will not take effect.

 ### Agent Tracing Configuration

-For the agent invocation tracking capability, agentUniverse also supports agent granularity configuration.
+FFor the agent invocation tracking capability, agentUniverse also supports agent-granularity configuration.
 Once the main
-switch of the monitor module is turned on, the invocation tracking function for specific agent can be selectively
-disabled through the agent's yaml file.
+switch of the monitor module is activated, the invocation tracking function for specific agents can be selectively disabled through the corresponding YAML file for each agent.

-For example, for a user-defined agent such as `demo_agent`, if the tracing is set to false, then the invocation tracking
-function for this agent will be turned off.
+For instance, for a user-defined agent named demo_agent, if the tracing is set to false in its YAML configuration, the invocation tracking function for this agent will be deactivated.

 ```yaml
 info: